Does this test have other names?

-Hepatitis, which affects the liver, is commonly caused by one of several hepatitis viruses.
+Hepatitis affects the liver.
+It is commonly caused by one of several hepatitis viruses.
 Hepatitis A, B, and C viruses are especially likely to cause liver damage.
 These infect people through different routes and cause varying degrees of liver problems.

 Hepatitis B is spread by coming in contact with infected bodily fluids, including semen and blood.
 It can also be spread through sexual intercourse, unsterilized tattoo equipment, or hypodermic needles.
 The test panel measures a viral substance called surface antigen, or HBsAg.
 This virus can cause a long-lasting infection.

 Hepatitis C is spread by coming in contact with blood from an infected person through sexual intercourse, unsterilized tattoo equipment, or hypodermic needles.
 This test looks for the IgG antibody your body makes to fight the hepatitis C virus.
 Hepatitis C infections usually become long-lasting.

 Why do I need this test?